timnetworks/whatJacket/README.md

 ## License

-This project is likely under the [MIT License](https://opensource.org/licenses/MIT).
-(Confirm by checking for a `LICENSE` file in the repository).
+This project is published under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgements